 On May 9th, the Sunshine State became the first to require a solar installation on new housing.
 This historic development is that latest sign that solar energy is gaining traction around the U.S., hopefully setting precedent for many states to come.

 According the the Commission, this plan is estimated to use 53% less energy than under the 2016 standards, majorly progressing towards their 2030 goal.
-In addition, greenhouse gases are expected to decrease by 700,000 metric tons due to this mandate.
+In addition, greenhouse gases are expected to decrease by 700,000 metric tons due to this solar mandate.

-Solar panels are roughly suppose to provide about 60-70% of quality energy for the average home.
-In the winter, solar panels will still produce energy on cloud-filled days and actually increase output in colder temperatures.
+- Solar panels are roughly suppose to provide about 60-70% of quality energy for the average home.
+For those concerned about the colder months, solar panels will still produce energy on cloud-filled days and actually increase output in colder temperatures.
 To provide even more insurance, the mandate dictates that houses would still be attached to a power grid to ensure a constant supply of energy among all weather conditions.

-For those concerned about the the price of this mandate, the costs associated with this plan are negligible as the savings outweighs the costs overtime.
+- The costs associated with this plan are negligible as the savings outweighs the costs overtime.
 While the initial cost of construction is estimated to increase about $10,000, environmental economists predict solar efficiency will save homeowners around $19,000 on electric bills over 30 years, averaging at $80 per month.

-The California mandate made a giant step towards sustainable consumption and paves the future for solar energy.
-From solar houses to solar street lights to even solar powered cars, the market for solar is growing and demands attention.
-California and its’ energy-friendly policies are raising the bar to encourage other states to take the steps towards sustainable living and prove that investing in solar is worth it.
+The California solar mandate made a giant step towards sustainable consumption and paves the future for solar energy.
+From solar panels to solar street lights to even solar schools, the market for solar is growing and demands attention.
+And it’s finally receiving the attention it deserves.